How Much Does An Architect Cost?

 An architect will typically assist with any/all the following tasks, which aim to ensure that your project is built safely and following building regulations while also optimising the design and layout of your property.

-- Property measurement + survey.
+- Property measurement and survey.

 - Revisions to the preceding scheme.